JNJ-5322 Shows Efficacy in Later-Line Multiple Myeloma

 Transcript:

-What’s of note in this study was that these patients did have 4 or more prior lines of therapy, essentially, but they were all triple class–exposed.
-What we also find is, if you drill down into the details, the number of patients who were penta-refractory or triple-class refractory was slightly lower than some of the initial studies with teclistamab, elranatamab, and talquetamab.
+What’s of note in this study was that these patients did have 4 or more prior lines of therapy, essentially, but they were all triple-class exposed.
+What we also find is if you drill down into the details, the number of patients who were penta-refractory or triple-class refractory was slightly lower than some of the initial studies with teclistamab, elranatamab, and talquetamab.
 It is a slightly different population.
 But nevertheless, what it tells us is that in the relapsed/refractory situation, this drug is highly effective.
 That is much better compared with some of the conventional treatments that we have.
 As I said, it does offer some advantages compared with the bispecific [antibodies].
 If you have a [patient in the] fourth or fifth line, this could be a valid drug of choice.

 Reference

 Popat R, Touzeau C, Perrot A, et al. First-in-human study of JNJ-79635322 (JNJ-5322), a novel, next-generation trispecific antibody, in patients with relapsed/refractory multiple myeloma: initial phase 1 results.
-Presented at European Hematology Association 2025 Congress; June 12-15, 2025; Milan, Italy.
+Abstract presented at: European Hematology Association 2025 Congress; June 12-15, 2025; Milan, Italy.
 Abstract S100.

 Newsletter